AndrewHolloway0/SetupWindows/README.md

 ```

 ## Full Automation
 The scripts accept two optional switch parameters which allow setting up 'sets' of programs to install and not asking the operator to confirm installation.
-They are `-Client` and `-NoInterrupt` respectively.
+They are `-AppSet` and `-NoInterrupt` respectively.

 You can run the following command to install basic applications without prompting for the optional programs.